microsoft/SEAL/README.md

 The ZLIB (development package) can be conveniently obtained through a package manager on most Linux distributions, e.g., on Ubuntu it suffices to install the package `zlib1g-dev`.
-Alternatively, you can simply clone it from [GitHub.com/madler/zlib](GitHub.com/madler/zlib) and build it yourself.
+Alternatively, clone from [GitHub.com/madler/zlib](GitHub.com/madler/zlib) and build it yourself.
 For example, suppose you have cloned ZLIB to `~/mylibs/zlib`.
-To build ZLIB, simply
+To build ZLIB, simply execute:
-execute:
 ````
 cd ~/mylibs/zlib
 cmake .
 make
 ````
-When installed with
-a package manager, CMake will likely detect the ZLIB location automatically.
-Otherwise, if ZLIB was built in `~/mylibs/zlib`, you need to provide CMake this location when building Microsoft SEAL as follows:
+If ZLIB was installed with a package manager, CMake will likely detect the location of ZLIB automatically.
+Otherwise, if ZLIB was built in `~/mylibs/zlib`, you need to provide CMake with this location when building Microsoft SEAL as follows:
 ````
 cd native/src
 cmake . -DZLIB_ROOT=~/mylibs/zlib